This post may contain affiliate links. Please read our disclosure policy.

 Satiate your most intense chocolate craving with this quick and indulgent chocolate pie!
 It has a fudge brownie-like texture complete with a crackly top.
 The sweetness is balanced by dark chocolate, cocoa powder, a little salt, and a flaky, buttery crust.
 A bit of secret espresso powder enhances the flavor of the chocolate, making this decadent pie taste even more chocolatey than you’ve ever tasted before!

-Whisking together the eggs and sugar make the texture light and airy just like in my Fudgy Brownie Recipe, and it joins the ranks of chocolate perfection alongside my no-bake French Silk Pie and Chocolate Pound Cake.
+Whisking together the eggs and sugar make the texture light and airy just like in my Fudgy Brownie Recipe, and it joins the ranks of chocolate perfection alongside my no-bake French Silk Pie, chocolate bundt cake and Chocolate Pound Cake.
 Serve it with a generous scoop of vanilla bean ice cream or lean in and dish out some of the best chocolate ice cream or homemade hot fudge sauce.

-• Par bake your crust.
+- Par bake your pie shell.
 No soggy bottoms here!
 Here is my post on how to par bake a pie crust so you can be sure your fudge filling sits on a flaky buttery crust every time.

 What is chocolate pie made of?

-• Par Baked Pie Crust: Use either store-bought or homemade pie dough.
+- Par Baked Pie Crust: Use either store-bought or homemade pie dough.
 I would recommend my flaky butter pie crust or vodka all-butter pie crust!
+Both are made with all purpose flour.
 Make two and freeze one for later!

-• Egg Yolk: Egg yolks in a baked custard are also thickeners like the whole eggs but they add more fat than the whole egg without the added moisture from the whites.
+- Egg Yolk: Egg yolks in a baked custard are also thickeners like the whole eggs but they add more fat than the large eggs without the added moisture from the whites.
 This makes a thick, rich chocolate pie.
 Too many yolks will make it taste “eggy”.

 See the recipe card for full information on ingredients and quantities.